Health insurance excess

 As with home and car insurance, you can choose to pay a fixed sum - an excess – towards your treatment.
 You can set your excess at zero, £100, £250, £500 or £1,000.

-Once you’ve chosen an excess, you choose whether you pay:
+Once you’ve chosen an excess, you can decide how you pay it:

 Frequently asked questions